AG3NTZ3R0/medical-data-visualizer/README.md

+# Medical Data Visualizer

+This is an original work inspired by one of the five required projects within the freeCodeCamp() Data Analysis with Python certification.
+I am responsible for writing all of the code within the medical_data_visualizer.py file.
+The test code was supplied by freeCodeCamp() in order to analyze the required work.
+Below, you will see the prompt for this programming assignment.

 ### Assignment

 In this project, you will visualize and make calculations from medical examination data using matplotlib, seaborn, and pandas.
 The dataset values were collected during medical examinations.